MBO Partners® makes it easier for self-employed professionals and their clients to work together. A key part of that is to protect your privacy.

-Clients are the organizations for which our Associates perform their services.
-Often, MBO performs additional services for Clients that help them with their relationships with Associates.
+Clients are the organizations for which our Contractors perform their services.
+Often, MBO performs additional services for Clients that help them with their relationships with Contractors.

 Our services to our Clients include comprehensive management of their independent workforces, payroll processing, risk management (as it relates to independent workers), guidance on how to better use independent workers, and other related services.